BlockchainCommons/crypto-commons/Docs/ur-4-psbt.md

 PSBTs are perhaps the easiest data type to convert into URs.
 They also offer one of the strongest use cases for URs.

 1. The animated QRs that are easy to create using UR sequences are very important for PSBTs because of their potential for large sizes, particularly with multisig PSBTs.
-2. The fact that PSBTs are perhaps the blockchain data most likely to be passed from device to device makes their interoperability that much more important, and URs (especially when integrated with QRs) offer a way to do so that's accessible and easy to use for an average user.
+2. The fact that PSBTs are very likely to be passed from device to device makes their interoperability that much more important, and URs (especially when integrated with QRs) offer a way to do so that's accessible and easy to use for an average user, while its self-describing nature also ensures that devices know what to do with the data!